 Davis, an architecture undergraduate at UO, interned with Eco.id architects for a three-month adventure that, along with project work at Eco.id, included weekend trips to Indonesia, Thailand, Vietnam, and Malaysia — cultural experiences encouraged by Calvin Sim Chen-Min, BArch ’89, founder and director of a Eco.id, a global architecture firm headquartered in Singapore with offices in Bangkok, Thailand, and Guangzhou, China.

-The 2016 A&AA Recruitment Fair played host to thirty-one companies actively seeking students for employment including full-time positions for graduates as well as summer internships.
+The 2016 Recruitment Fair played host to thirty-one companies actively seeking students for employment including full-time positions for graduates as well as summer internships.
 Architecture, landscape architecture, interior architecture and planning firms were widely represented in the daylong event that took place on two floors in Lawrence Hall on February 18.
 Each firm set up displays with project images, books, samples, and giveaways.
 Above, students meet with representatives of Gensler and JPC Architects in the Wallace and Grace Hayden Gallery.
-The event was organized by the A&AA Office of Professional Outreach and Development for Students (PODS).
+The event was organized by the Student Services Hub (PODS).